 I didn’t get any achievement or study tips for college.

-When I first got to SUNY Albany, I was told that around 50% to 70% of the people I started with, will not be there when I finish.
+When I first got to SUNY Albany, I was told that around 50% to 70% of the people I started with will not be there when I finish.

 1. Find faculty members you can build relationships with.

-Just like reading a blog post or simple saying about education can trigger motivation, faculty members have years of knowledge and experience that can easily nudge you in the right direction.
+Just like reading a blog post or a simple saying about education can trigger motivation, faculty members have years of knowledge and experience that can easily nudge you in the right direction.

 2. Become best friends with the library.

 “Don’t say you don’t have enough time.
 You have exactly the same number of hours per day that were given to Helen Keller, Pasteur, Michaelangelo, Mother Teresea, Leonardo da Vinci, Thomas Jefferson, and Albert Einstein.”–H. Jackson Brown Jr.

 3. Focus on creating habits that will help you be successful.

 For example, create your day around 3 or 5 things that will help improve your performance.
-Ask yourself:

-What are some things that you must do today?
+- What are some things that you must do today?

-What assignments must you work on today?
+- Are there assignments you must work on today?

-What research must you do today?
+- Is there research you must do today?

 - What time must you wake up before class so you can be alert and focused?
-What is your morning routine?

 What is your evening routine to prepare you for another successful day?